Lilianada/Minispace/minispace.md

 # MINISPACE Implementation Guide

-This document outlines the steps needed to transform the MINI app into MINISPACE - a lightweight blogging platform with user subdomains (username.minispace.app) similar to bearblog.dev.
+This document outlines the steps needed to transform the MINI app into MINISPACE - a lightweight blogging platform with user subdomains (username.minispace.dev) similar to bearblog.dev.

 ## 1. Domain and DNS Configuration

 ### For Main App
-- Purchase the `minispace.app` domain
+- Purchase the `minispace.dev` domain
 - Set up DNS records for the main app:
-  - `A` record for `minispace.app` pointing to your server IP
+  - `A` record for `minispace.dev` pointing to your server IP
-  - `A` record for `www.minispace.app` pointing to your server IP
+  - `A` record for `www.minispace.dev` pointing to your server IP

 ### For User Subdomains
 - Set up wildcard DNS records:
-  - `A` record for `*.minispace.app` pointing to your server IP
+  - `A` record for `*.minispace.dev` pointing to your server IP
-  - Obtain a wildcard SSL certificate for `*.minispace.app` (using Let's Encrypt or similar)
+  - Obtain a wildcard SSL certificate for `*.minispace.dev` (using Let's Encrypt or similar)

 ## 2. Server Configuration